 For starters, you can definitely make changes in how you cook your food.
 Once you’re there and comfortable, try saying no to using refined products and buying processed and ready to eat foods.
 Finally, take the next step and move on to organic and grass fed products.
 Do remember that when you grow stuff in containers or in your kitchen garden from heirloom seeds without adding any kind of pesticides or fertilizers, it is organic.
 I personally don’t believe in using pesticides but let the “pests” eat a bit so that we can exist together in harmony with them.
 If you buy greens from the market and spot greens with holes in them, buy them off promptly, you might even get a discount!
 The added bonus is that no pesticides were sprayed on the greens as they were growing.
 When we were kids, all greens sold in the market had holes in them.
 I remember sitting with mum and my brother helping to shell peas and our delight at finding little green caterpillars in them.
 We would place them in bottles along with a few pea pods and tie the mouth of the bottle loosely with a cloth.
 We would watch the caterpillar metamorphose into a moth or butterfly and then let it go!
 Those were the good old days.
 Unfortunately, those days are gone and as I see pristine identical shiny pea pods without a hint of damage, I swallow hard knowing that I will be eating those very same pesticides.

 Then this is not a list of I don’t eat this so you shouldn’t either.
 I love animals, plants and nature in general, but I’m not like those barmy environmentalists (some one has rightly dubbed them shrub-cuddlers) going around telling people not to eat animals because there is a lot of cruelty being meted out to them.
 The solution is to stop being inhumane to animals, not eating them is optional -educate the people and let people decide for themselves what they want to do.
 By that same logic, we should stop eating plants as well as they are alive too.
 If that’s not reason enough, in the wild animals do get preyed upon.
-Being a survivalist and naturalist, I’ve eaten enough stuff to put that faker Bear Grylls to shame.
+Being a survivalist and naturalist, I’ve eaten enough stuff to put some of those fakers in survival shows to shame.
 Being from the sea coast, I’ve eaten everything available in the fish market and relished it.
 Then I ate dog in Nagaland, goats testicles and kidneys in Bombay (Yuck!!), hare, deer, buffalo, Neelgai in Madhya pradesh (was told it was beef), brain and of course raw mutton liver, intestines and almost drank blood at a wedding.
 This was in addition to sting ray, shark, wild boar, squid, crane and bat.
 Eating anything and not throwing up was a challenge for me.
 However over time I realized that not everything is good for health in the long run.
 Besides, you can’t live life as you would in a survival situation.
 Speaking about survival situations, there are so many species of wild edible plants that if you know your plants, you won’t have to go around eating worms and snakes!